shlomo-gangul/foundry-game/src/prisonerDillema.md

 5. A pool to hold players funds (done)
 6. Validate only 2 users deposit funds to the game (done)

-7. Deploy test token and game factory on Holesky
+7. Deploy test token and game factory on Hoodi
 8. Verify contracts
 9. Nodejs backend to track factory games
 10. API to fetch games list and specific game data (players, amounts, token type, ...)